Common prosperity: Policies associated with Common Prosperity

-Especially in 2021, common prosperity was used as justification for large-scale regulations and crackdowns against perceived "excesses" of private industries, most prominently the tech, property and the tutoring sectors.
-As part of common prosperity, China passed new anti-monopoly rules including a one that stopped companies from using algorithms to have users spend more or "disrupt social order", fined companies like Alibaba Group, Tencent, Baidu and DiDi for breaking various laws, and banned tutoring companies from making profits, effectively decimating the industry.
+Especially in 2021, common prosperity was used as justification for large-scale regulations and crackdowns against perceived excesses of private industries, most prominently the tech, property and the tutoring sectors.
+As part of common prosperity, China passed new anti-monopoly rules including a one that stopped companies from using algorithms to have users spend more or "disrupt social order", fined several companies, such as Alibaba Group, Tencent, Baidu, and DiDi, for breaking various laws, and banned tutoring companies from making profits, effectively decimating the industry.
 The large amount of regulations have caused the tech companies to lose around $1 trillion in stock market value in 2021.

-Several tech companies and billionaires have pledged investments and donations in the name of common prosperity.
+Responding to calls for common prosperity, China's largest private firms have increased their focus on philanthropy.
+However, as of 2022 they had done little to raise wages and benefits for their lowest paid workers, a practice which Xi has criticized as superficial compliance.
 In 2021, Alibaba Group was reported to have pledged $15 billion towards common prosperity.
 In August 2021, Tencent created a $7.7 billion fund towards common prosperity.
 On 3 February 2022, Liu Qiangdong, founder of JD.com, announced he was donating $2.2 billion worth of stocks to charity as part of common prosperity.
 By 2022, Hurun's China Rich List reported that top ten philanthropists in China pledged 6.3 percent of their wealth to donation totaling around $8.7 billion, while 49 benefactors in total gave away $10 billion from April 2021 to August 2022.
 In response to the common prosperity policies, Goldman Sachs created a portfolio of 50 stocks which includes companies related to manufacturing, green energy, consumption and state-owned enterprise (SOE) reform.
 In November 2021, Xi additionally opened a new stock exchange in Beijing targeted for small and medium enterprises (SMEs), which was a part of this campaign.